Chewhern/PKDSA/README.md

 Currently the first version of the PKDSA is hosted under the IP address of **https://chronops.xyz:5001/api/**

+# ChangeLog
+For detailed changelog, kindly refer to each of the 3 main folders.

 # Guides

 I will be finding some time to talk solely on this project like how to install, run, customize to your own needs.